dydxprotocol/v4-documentation/pages/api_integration-guides/how_to_permissioned_keys.md

 **2. Define permissions**

-Each authenticator can have one or multiple restrictions that are combined with `ALL_OF`:
+Each authenticator can have one or multiple restrictions that are combined with `ALL_OF` or `ANY_OF`:

 ```typescript
 import { toBase64 } from '@cosmjs/encoding';